Hashdive/quantum-simulations/README.md

 # Quantum Simulations

-This project contains simulations and explanations for various quantum computing concepts and algorithms focusing on quantum cryptography.
+This project contains simulations and explanations for various quantum computing concepts and algorithms focusing on cryptography.

 ### Explanations